TayKim34/taykim34.github.io/_posts/2022-12-20-Healthy-Eating.md

 ### Mock Ups
 ![Healthy Eating Mock Ups](/assets/img/h-e-mockups.png)
 <span class="caption">To make the app feel more like it was being viewed on a phone, I added a status bar to all the screens.
 This helped me notice that I had more space in my top bar to include the search bar.
-This allowed me to remove the search page from the side menu, and instead had the filters be accessible after users type something into the search bar.
+This allowed me to remove the search page from the side menu, and instead have the filters be accessible after users type something into the search bar.
 To determine my color palette, I used a random palette generator and focused on colors that would read as “fresh” to users, so my main colors were greens and a light yellow, like that of vegetables.</span>
 <br>